 Dec, Henry J., 86, of Pompton Lakes on Friday, January 15, 2021.
-Beloved husband of Catherine (Kirz) Dec.
+Beloved husband of Katherine (Kirz) Dec.
 Born in Jersey City, NJ he was the son of the late Benjamin and Mary Dec and a resident of Pompton Lakes for the last 63 years, moving here from Wayne, NJ.
 Henry was employed by Novartis in Morristown, NJ as a packaging and shipping specialist and was an Air Force veteran.
 Surviving in addition to his wife are four sons, Paul J. (wife, Laraine) of Clarks Summit, PA, Brian R. and Steven V. and Michael H. (wife, Laura) all of Pompton Lakes.
 Three grandchildren, Victor, Adam and Amanda also survive.
-Friends may call at the Richards Funeral Home, 4 Newark Pompton Turnpike, Riverdale, NJ on Thursday, January 28 from 4 - 7 PM and a funeral mass at St. Mary’s Church, Pompton Lakes on Friday, January 29 at 10:00 AM.
+Friends may call at the Richards Funeral Home, 4 Newark Pompton Turnpike, Riverdale, NJ on Thursday, January 28 with a funeral mass at St. Mary’s Church, Pompton Lakes on Friday, January 29 at 10:00 AM.
 Entombment at Maryrest Cemetery, Mahwah, NJ will follow.
-Donations may be made to the Wounded Warrior Project, PO Box 758516, Topeka, Kansas 66675-8516 or a charity of your choice.

 Dietz, Gloria Karen (Guthrie), 74, of Pompton Lakes NJ (formerly of Haskell NJ, Wayne NJ, and New York City) passed away unexpectedly on Saturday January 23rd, 2021.
 Loving mother of Christine, Richard, and Robert Dietz, mother in-law of Katie and Arendina.
 Loving sister of Ellen DeMio and Linda Laspada.
 Sweetest Nana to her grandchildren Morgan, MacKenzie, Irene, Katelyn, and James.
 She is survived by the father of her three children Robert Dietz (Sr.).
 She was predeceased by her parents Charles and Gloria Guthrie, and her brother Charlie.
 Gloria was employed by Wayne Public Schools, retiring after a very fulfilling 25 years doing something she truly loved.
 She also spent many years part time at Bradlees bringing back fond memories for all that she interacted with.
 Gloria was always filled with love and compassion which she offered unconditionally to her family and friends.
 Most certainly, we will miss her warm touch, her affectionate heart and the comfort of her loving arms.
 Gloria, we will miss you deeply and we will keep you in our hearts forever.
 Family and friends may visit on Wednesday January 27th, 2021 from 4:00 PM – 7:00 PM at the Richards Funeral Home, 4 Newark Pompton Turnpike, Riverdale NJ, 07457.